polyfy/polylith/readme.md

 (user/
 ```

-...the IDE will list all available functions in the `user` interface and one of them would be `persist!`:
+...now the IDE will list all available functions in the `user` interface and one of them would be `persist!`:
 ```clojure
 (user/persist! db user-to-be-saved)
 ```

 ## Naming

-Every time we create a an `interface`, `component`, `base`, `environment` or `workspace`,
+Every time we create an `interface`, `component`, `base`, `environment` or `workspace`,
 we need to come up with a good name.
 Finding good names is one of the hardest and most important thing in software.
-Every time we fail in finding a good name, it will make the system harder to understand and change.
+Every time we fail in finding a good name, it will make the system harder to reason about and change.

 The components are the core of Polylith, so let's start with them.
 If a component does **one thing** then we can name it based on that, e.g.